-It captures the light changes and the circula- tion of people around the area, reflected on the granite surface that becomes a "filter" through which we can peek into the public space.
+It captures the light changes and the circulation of people around the area, reflected on the granite surface, that serves as a sort of a "filter" through which we can get a glimpse of a specific corner of public space.

-The enormous number of tourists in high season, along with the emigrating local population are two opposing realities of the city Split, which can be seen as the
+The large number of tourists in high season, along with the emigrating local population are two opposing realities of many croatian cities.

-The juxtaposition of the image and for the video specifically created sound composition establishes sensoric codes that establish 'haptics' of the video.
+The juxtaposition of image and sound composition in the video establish sensoric codes that contribute to the 'haptics' of the video.
 Such abstract coding establishes a feeling of a space inside of the monument, space of the unknown or even of a threat from 'within'.